-To hold the hopper up, pull the lever all the way back into the [19] (Hopper Hold) position.
-Do not rely on the hydraulic system to keep the hopper raised if work is to be done on the machine.
+To hold the hopper up, pull the lever all the way back into the into the into the into the hydraulic system to keep the hopper raised if work is to be done on the machine.
 Always engage the hopper support bar.